bn4z/icons-i18n/readme.md

 ## About

-These tools where primarily created for another project where a list of icons with french keywords is needed.
+These tools were primarily created for another project where a list of icons with french keywords is needed.
 The code can be easily adapted to support other languages.

 ## Demo